tester1121/1121-s-Bot/README.md

 ! | Hello | Hello | No
 ! | Hello | !Hello | If there is a command for that message, then yes.

-5. Add your bot to your Discord server.
+5. Add the bot to your Discord server.
 If you do not know how to do this, find a guide on Google.
 6. Download Node.js
 7. Open Terminal or Command Prompt.